Our tabulation tool allows you to download and customise DWP statistics.

 - people who have paid National Insurance contributions since 1978-1979

 - membership of contracted-out pension schemes and SERPS/S2P membership since the introduction of contracted out schemes in 1978/79

-Our monthly statistical summaries provide general information on benefit and employment programme statistics including important contextual information.
+Our monthly statistical summaries provide general information on benefit and employment programme statistics including contextual information.